Ali-Omrani/Culture-In-Offensive-Language-Detection/README.md

 Here are the relevant parameters used in the `train.py` script:

 - `--TRAIN_BATCH_SIZE`: Training batch size.
 - `--VALID_BATCH_SIZE`: Validation batch size.
 - `--LEARNING_RATE`: Learning rate.
 - `--EPOCHS`: Number of training epochs.
 - `--LM`: pretrained language model to use.
-- `--method`: Method used for training.
 - `--dataset_name`: Dataset for training.
+- `--limited_data`: The size of traning set for each data to be sampled
 - `--label_col`: Label column name.
-- `--balance`: Create a balanced dataset; default strategy is undersampling.
-- `--balance_ratio`: Ratio of positive class in balanced experiments.
+- `--prev_model`: path to model to initialize from (used in the second stage of script)
 - `--warmup_ratio`: Ratio for linear scheduler warmup.
 - `--weight_decay`: L2 regularization parameter used as weight decay param in AdamW.
 - `--noise_ratio`: Ratio of training samples that will get their labels flipped.